zbhbarry/2024-group-6/README.md

 >"As a Player from General Public, I want to explore different maps/scenarios in the game, so that I can experience freshness and novelty."

->"As a Viewer, I want to see changes in the pace of the game process,  as this is what captures my attention."
+>"As a Viewer, I want to see changes in the speed of the game process,  as this is what captures my attention."

 ## Usecase Specification